Want to know more?

 Social

-Does it provide benefit to the poor?
+Does it benefit the poor?

 The focus is on infrastructure initiatives that provide basic services, rather than those that are primarily aimed at economic growth (e.g. container ports) or are inaccessible to the poor (e.g. airports).